 If your line is more technical or performance-oriented, polyester-rich or engineered blends may be worth considering.

-Choose based on decoration
+Choose Based on Decoration

 If printing is central to the product, prioritize a fabric with a clean, stable face.
 If embroidery is central, test the fabric’s ability to support stitching without distortion.